-First time students registering for 12 credits or more must complete a mandatory new student orientation session prior to enrolling for classes.
+First time students must complete a mandatory new student orientation session prior to enrolling for classes.
 Students can complete the orientation online via Blackboard or in person.
 Please contact the First Year Experience Office for more information.

-There are several methods of registration: IN PERSON
+There are several methods of registration:

+IN PERSON